ECSTeam/cloudfoundry-top-plugin/README.md

    -debug                 -d, enable debugging
    -cygwin                -c, force run under cygwin (Use this to run: 'cmd /c start cf top -cygwin' )
 ```

-# Background

-This plugin is based on the firehose plugin: https://github.com/cloudfoundry/firehose-plugin